Kevin Summers

 Medals

-Defence Long Service Medal with three clasps
+Defence Long Service Medal with 1st, 2nd and 3rd clasps

-National Medal 1 clasp
+National Medal with 1st clasp

 Australian Defence Medal